reuters-graphics/chart-module-globetrotter/README.md

 myChart
   .selection('#chart')
   .props({
-    // Pass name, slug or code of the country you want to highlight,
+    // Pass name, slug or code of the country/region you want to highlight,
-    // or pass coordinates if you want to highlight a dot
+    // or pass coordinates if you want to highlight a point
-    location: 'USA',
+    // Pass the type of location
+    location: { value: false, type: 'country' }, // Other types are point and region

     // Colour of the country borders
     border_stroke_color: '#2f353f',